 Algorithm |

-Conditions-only layout, displaying algorithm data without project info fields |
+Conditions-only layout, displaying algorithm data without project info fields. |

 📐 Two-Zone Layout